btbtc25116arpita-dotcom/Samadhan-Setu/README.md

 Implementation
 ```

-The objective is to move a problem beyond reporting and create a structured mechanism for collaboration and implementation.
+The objective is to transform an isolated problem report into a structured collaborative project.

 ---